Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 aph

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This aggregation allows for a brief description
+0..1 aggr This aggregation allows for a brief description

 about the particular record layout value which can help to identify the entry.
 In-depth documentation